orangeshow about an orange?

 To control the intensity of the LEDs an AT Tiny26L microcontroller was chosen.
 The AT Tiny26 has one built-in PWM (Wikipedia: PWM) channel that can be used to control the intensity of a LED, but 8 channels is needed to control 8 LEDs, so the PWM-functionality has to be provided by a software program.

 One such program is provided by Atmel, AVR136: Low-Jitter Multi-Channel Software PWM.
 It uses a timer in the AT Tiny26L to execute a piece of code every 256th clock cycle.
 This piece of code generates the PWM output.
-It is however, with a 1MHz clock frequency, limited to a PWM frequency of 1MHz / (256 * 256) ≈ 15Hz, witch is to low and show as an annoying flickering of the LEDs.
+It is however, with a 1MHz clock frequency, limited to a PWM frequency of 1MHz / (256 * 256) ≈ 15Hz, witch is too low and show as an annoying flickering of the LEDs.
 This is also not easily changed with that implementation, mainly due to it being written in C.

 To generate a PWM output with a higher frequency, a similar, but more efficient, PWM generating code was written.
 The timer was changed to generate the PWM output approximately every 90th clock cycle and the output was changed from 256 levels to 128.
 This results in a PWM frequency of 1MHz / (90 * 128) ≈ 86Hz, which is high enough to eliminate flicker.